awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-wordpress-configure-content.md

       runas: root
 ```

-AWS CodeDeploy will use this AppSpec file to copy all of the files in the `/tmp/WordPress` folder on the development machine to the `/var/www/html/WordPress` folder on the target Amazon EC2 instance\.
-During the deployment, AWS CodeDeploy will run the specified scripts as `root` in the `/var/www/html/WordPress/scripts` folder on the target Amazon EC2 instance at specified events during the deployment lifecycle, such as **BeforeInstall** and **AfterInstall**\.
-If any of these scripts take longer than 300 seconds \(5 minutes\) to run, AWS CodeDeploy will stop the deployment and mark the deployment as failed\.
+AWS CodeDeploy uses this AppSpec file to copy all of the files in the `/tmp/WordPress` folder on the development machine to the `/var/www/html/WordPress` folder on the target Amazon EC2 instance\.
+During the deployment, AWS CodeDeploy runs the specified scripts as `root` in the `/var/www/html/WordPress/scripts` folder on the target Amazon EC2 instance at specified events during the deployment lifecycle, such as **BeforeInstall** and **AfterInstall**\.
+If any of these scripts take longer than 300 seconds \(5 minutes\) to run, AWS CodeDeploy stops the deployment and marks the deployment as failed\.

 For more information about these settings, see the [AWS CodeDeploy AppSpec File Reference](reference-appspec-file.md)\.

 **Important**
 The locations and numbers of spaces between each of the items in this file are important\.
-If the spacing is incorrect, AWS CodeDeploy will raise an error that may be difficult to debug\.
+If the spacing is incorrect, AWS CodeDeploy raises an error that might be difficult to debug\.
 For more information, see [AppSpec File Spacing](reference-appspec-file.md#reference-appspec-file-spacing)\.